Congratulations on your upcoming marriage! King County wants to make applying for and picking up your marriage license quick and easy.

 Immediately following the ceremony, the couple, the officiant, and two witnesses must sign the license.
 It is the officiant's responsibility to complete and return the license to King County within 30 days after the ceremony.
-The officiant can walk into any of our locations to drop it off in person or use the self-addressed envelope provided in your application packet to mail it.
+The officiant can drop it off in person at the King County Customer Service Center or use the self-addressed envelope provided in your application packet to mail it.

 How can we verify if our marriage certificate has been processed?

 If you were married in 1991 or later, check if your certificate has been processed by searching online records.
 If your record shows a "Marriage Certificate" Doc Type, then you can request a copy.

 If you were married in 1990 or earlier, you can request copies from Washington State Digital Archives.

 All marriage license documents are signed with one's current legal name, never the intended new name.